priyaasrini/ldcblog/docs/chapter1/Linearlogic.md

 Now, every logical framework has a few basic building blocks from which complex 'truths' can be built.
 Imagine building a LEGO house using a few basic shapes.
 The first basic building block are simple statements (like $p:$a dollar and $q:$an apple).
 Then, we have four groups of building blocks called *connectives*.
 Having basic understanding of these connectives is important to see what linearly distributive categories are about!

- I would explain the intiution behind these connectives in this episode, but we shall look at them in bit more detail in the [next episode](/chapter1/connectives.md).
+ I will explain the intuition behind these connectives in this episode, but we shall look at them in bit more detail in the [next episode](/chapter1/connectives.md).

 - **Negation:** Allows one to *negate* a statement.
 The word negation does not mean the exact opposite but its used in a more subtle way in linear logic.
 For example, in linear logic, negation of "spending a dollar" is "receiving a dollar".